 This company is close to us because they started as a small, Hungarian family business in 1997, and since then, they sold more than 7 million products - many to police units and for service dogs.
 They are also one of the few companies that do extensive testing on their products and conduct researches to understand better what works best for the dogs.

-Before jumping in the review of this harness, I have to stop here for a second and talk about the common misconception that all Norwegian style harnesses are restricting shoulder movement; therefore, they shouldn’t be used.
+Before jumping in the review of this harness, we have to stop for a second and talk about the common misconception that all harnesses going across the shoulders restrict the dog’s shoulder movement; therefore, they shouldn’t be used.
 To adequately address this topic, we wrote an article to discuss when this is true and when it is safe to use.
 We also discuss the proper adjustment and position of these harnesses on the link above, so check it out if you are interested.

 To summarize the article, if these harnesses are correctly fitted and not used for a dog who pulls, they are safe to use and do not restrict movement.